“The Girl with the Flaxen Hair“, Igor Ljubuncic, 2014.

 This Gavrilo was impressed in the army, and he and his comrades in the Serbian Regiment fight a war that resembles the historical Western Front of World War One: barbed wire, “endless field and mud and death”, “muddy brown death in lurid poses”.

 And there his guilty thoughts turn to his failure that day in Sarajevo, the cause of all this.
-Yet, he is trapped, like the other Serbs in the regiment, into proving they are not cowards by obeying their oppressors when they ordered into danger.
+Yet, he is trapped, like the other Serbs in the regiment, into proving they are not cowards by obeying their oppressors when they are ordered into danger.

 One day, during an assault, Anka whispers the old accusation in his ear.
 Gavrilo wants to fire his rifle, wants to kill a Russian soldier.
 But, again, he hesitates.
 He is shot and taken prisoner.